Tensor Decomposition of Large-scale Clinical EEGs Reveals Interpretable Patterns of Brain Physiology: Experiments Results

 \textbf{Classification results:} Next, we investigate the utility of these factors in classifying CN vs. MCI and CN vs. AD.
 We computed the weights for the validation data using the projection algorithm (Section \ref{sec:methods}).
 Those weights serve as features in classification.
 We compared the performance of those features against two other unsupervised features: 1) classical expert features of power in frequency bands (PIB), and 2) embeddings from a self-supervised feature encoder (SSL) \cite{wagh2021domain}.
 We also evaluated three classifiers, Gaussian Naive Bayes, a support vector machine, and a shallow neural network, for each feature.
 The results are shown in Table \ref{table:auc}.

 We observe that most combinations of features and models perform poorly in classifying MCI vs. CN.
 Self-supervised features perform the best (AUC: 0.69).
-Interestingly, TD features, although much fewer in number, end up as a close second (AUC: 0.65).
-In CN vs. AD, we find that TD-SVM and PSD-GNB both perform the best (AUC: 0.92), followed closely by TD-GNB (AUC: 0.89) and PSD-SVM (AUC: 0.86).
+Interestingly, TD features, although much fewer in number, turn out to be a close second (AUC: 0.65).
+In AD vs. CN, we find that TD-SVM and PIB-GNB both perform the best (AUC: 0.92), followed closely by TD-GNB (AUC: 0.89) and PIB-SVM (AUC: 0.86).